Finnøy Municipality: General information

-The parish of Finnø was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+The parish of Finnø (later spelled Finnøy) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 It originally encompassed the islands of Finnøy, Talgje, and Fogn as well as the small surrounding islets and the southeasternmost corner of the island of Rennesøy.
-On 1 January 1918, the part of Finnøy located on the island of Rennesøy (population: 72) was transferred from Finnøy to the neighboring municipality of Rennesøy.
+On 1 July 1918, the part of Finnøy Municipality located on the island of Rennesøy (population: 72) was transferred from Finnøy Municipality to the neighboring Rennesøy Municipality.